mahtokamal/Cyber_Security_Interviews/cybersecurity_interview_questions.md

 ## What was your last project?
 Tell me what you did and how you deployed it?

-17. What is the C.I.A triad?
+## What is the C.I.A triad?
+- Confidentiality (C): Ensure data privacy and prevent unauthorized access.
+- Integrity (I): Ensure (tampering-proof, without alteratin of data)data isn't altered.
+- Availability (A): Ensure services/data are accessible when needed.

 18. What is an Indicator of Compromise?